 Cramping and vaginal bleeding

 Infections such as hepatitis or HIV spreading from you to your fetus

 Risks from chorionic villus sampling include:

-Leaking of fetal blood into your bloodstream, which may cause problems in later pregnancies
+Leaking of fetal blood into your bloodstream.
+This may cause problems in later pregnancies.

 What might affect my test results?

-The test is not 100 percent accurate, so you may have a false-negative result.
+The test is not 100% accurate, so you may have a false-negative result.
 This means you are a carrier even though the test results came back negative.

 How do I get ready for this test?

 You don't need to prepare for the blood test.
 If you are having an amniocentesis or chorionic villus sampling procedure, you may need to avoid sex or exercise on the day of the test.